Using Bluetooth to share Internet & Printer to Wifibooth

 - Make sure Bluetooth is turned on, on both your iPad and your second iOS device.
 You don’t need to connect to anything, or do anything other than make sure Bluetooth is on.

 - Install BluePrint on your second iOS device.
 Do not install BluePrint on the same device where Wifibooth is installed.
 That is not supported.
-Here’s the app-store link: http://itunes.apple.com/app/id1127641254
+Here’s the app-store link for BluePrint: http://itunes.apple.com/app/id1127641254

-- Connect the wifi of your second iOS device to the same wifi your printer is on.
+- If you are connecting a printer with BluePrint, then connect the wifi of your second iOS device to the same wifi your printer is on.
 If your second iOS device is an iPhone, then it is best to use your iPhone’s Personal Hotspot feature and get the printer connected to that.
-You can tell if the printer is connected to your iPhone’s Personal Hotspot by the blue bar at the top of the iPhone which should say “1 Device Connected”.
+You can tell if the printer is connected to your iPhone’s Personal Hotspot by opening the Personal Hotspot from the Settings App.

-- Start BluePrint on your second iOS device, and touch the “Share a printer” button.
-Select your printer from the list.
+- Start BluePrint on your second iOS device, and touch the “Share my Printer / Internet” button.
+If applicable, share your printer.
 If you can’t see your printer, make sure the printer is on the same wifi network as your second iOS device.

 A note about Speed